pydy/pydy/.github/PULL_REQUEST_TEMPLATE.md

 Please edit below based on the type of PR.
+It is then the duty of reviewers to check off the items as they are completed.
+If any questions are not relevant to your particular pull request, a reviewer will simply check it off as done.

 New Feature
 -----------